 15. Polo Bar, 176 Bishopsgate

 Sure, you could go to Duck and Waffle at the top of the Heron Tower and spend $40 on waffles at 3:30 a.m.
-Or you could roll into Polo Bar, the other 24/7 vortex just down the street, get a solid British breakfast for $10, a mystery roulette of shots because you’re sick, and a milkshake (although you will most certainly regret it the next day) and call it a night for the love of god.
+Or you could roll into Polo Bar, the other 24/7 vortex just down the street, get a solid British breakfast for $10, a mystery roulette of shots because you’re unhinged, a milkshake you will most certainly regret the next day, and call it a night for the love of god.

 16. Six by Nico, multiple locations